At the 1972 Olympic Games, members of Black September took 11 Israeli athletes hostage, only to execute them when a German rescue plan went wrong.

 On the morning of Sept.
 6, once the Munich Massacre was finally over, the Olympic Games were halted for 24 hours of mourning for the Israeli athletes whose lives had been taken.

 It wasn’t long before Mossad, the Israeli intelligence organization, declared war on Black September as retribution for the Munich Massacre.
-They ultimately tracked down and killed some of the leaders responsible for devising the attacks, and Black September was officially disbanded by Fatah in 1973-1974.
+They ultimately tracked down and killed some of the leaders responsible for devising the attacks, and Black September was officially disbanded by 1974.